hakimjazuli/simple_signal/README.md

 </head>
 ```

+-   we put it in a `.mjs` and `type="module"` so the `variables` doesn't bleed out without add
+    additional closures, or function calls in the libs

 ## IF you are comfortable with typehinting and you wanted to make it modular

 -   install using `npm i @html_first/simple_signal`